-- Income verification is exempt for loans less than \$6,000 and for FICO scores over 720. - For loans greater than \$6,000 and for FICO scores less than 720, the lender determines if income verification is required.

-• In all cases, income verification may be done if the underwriter determines that FICO scores or other factors are inconsistent with the actual credit profile.
+- Income verification is exempt for loans less than \$6,000 and for credit scores over 720. - For loans greater than \$6,000 and for credit scores less than 720, the lender determines if income verification is required. - In all cases, income verification may be done if the underwriter determines that the credit scores or other factors are inconsistent with the actual credit profile.